jawadgit/influencers/README.md

 # latitude decimal value 27.7592 <=> latitude degree minute second value 27degree 45minute 33.12second

-# with the help of degree minute second we can easily get locatio name
+# with the help of degree minute second we can easily get location name

 # Thanks